kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 - Upload inflation.txt to the collection 'earth_science'.
 - You suddenly relialize that what you just did doesn't make sense.
 This file belongs in 'economy'!
 Move the file to that collection.
 - Move into the 'economy' collection and check whether the file is actually there.
 - Move one level back and remove the 'earth_science' collection.
+- You can now also delete the 'inflation.txt' file in your local directory.